Miautawn/data-preparation-2026-group-project/README.md

 >  --ema-alpha [float]
 > ```

-And finally, you can re-run the model inference and analysis via:
+And finally, you can re-run the model inference and analysis using this [notebook](./src/project/notebooks/test_inference_biking_3variants.ipynb)
-**ADD INSTRUCTIONS HERE**